Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintA/us005/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As HRM, I intend to automatically generate a team proposal.
+As HRM, I want to automatically generate a team proposal.

 ### 1.2.
 Customer Specifications and Clarifications